tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter1.md

 Another crash resounded around the room, more violent than the last, and {{extra.daimon.hero}} knew he needed to move now.
 As he moved to get up and turned for the side emergency fire exit, he reached out and grabbed the gem.
 A mild electric shock traveled up his arm and stopped his movements.
 But that wasn't what had him locked in place and blinking furiously.
 He was clearly hearing words that he should NOT be hearing.

-!!! warning "Trace biological patterns and mitochondrial DNA confirm ancestry to the required bloodline profile.
+!!! warning "Bloodline Genome confirmed.
+Trace biological patterns as well as mi{width=800}hondrial DNA and chloroplast DNA confirm ancestry to the required profile.
 Initiating molecular bonding of Daimonic AI now..."

-`What.
+`what...
+What.
 The Hell.
-Is going on?`
+Is that?`

 Another roar echoed from the combatants, and this time, without looking back, {{extra.daimon.hero}} moved and continued his escape out the museum.
 Presumptively, he thought,

-`Thank God I drive a tank.`
+`I need to get outta here.
+Thank goodness I drive a tank.`

 * * *